 After my grandfather’s death, I found a series of love letters that he had written to my grandmother in a book next to his bed.
 They had been married for more than 50 years.This project is intended as a photographic series of “love letters.”
 The dominant portraiture of my series consists of New York couples who have been together for more than 50 years.
 This work includes photographs, voice recordings and text.

 Oh dear, I LOVE this project.
 Love Ever After by Lauren Fleishman is a real-life project based on a simple idea.
 It’s about love, it tells big stories, it is wonderful photography of people who are authentic.
 Gorgeous!
 I have nothing more to say.
-Besides… have fun digging into the worlds of the here presented couples (Click onto the pics to enlarge them or go directly to Lauren Fleishman’s website)!
+Besides… have fun digging into the worlds of the couples presented on Lauren Fleishman’s website!

 Gender Determinism1,2 is a topic that was not only very present in the media during the last couple of months but also a big field for discussions in my circle of friends.
 Moreover, I recently read two interesting posts1,2 about the question of how much toys are actually good for a child (Less than most parents would think!).
 Thus, you may imagine that the photographs of South Korean artist JeongMee Yoon literally made me gasp!
 For her Pink and Blue Project, she went into children’s playrooms and made pictures of boys’ blue and girls’ pink toys.
 Voilá, again a real-life project! – And one that is shocking and fascinating at the same time!